10 Best Above Ground Pool Filters of 2022 – Reviews & Top Picks

 The downside is there is no pump included with this filter, and you will need to purchase one separately.
 It also uses a four-way push-pull backwash valve that felt cheap and didn’t operate smoothly when we used it.

-Let’s look at some of the things that will help you when choosing an above ground pool filter.
+Let’s look at some of the things that will help you when choosing the best above ground pool filter for you.

 Determine your desired turnover time.

 The time it takes for all the water in your pool to move through your filter is what we call the pool’s turnover time.
 Pools that get used more often will want a faster turnover time.
 A seven- or eight-hour turnover time is usually good for a heavily used pool, while ten to twelve hours is enough for light use.

 Flow rate is the amount of water that needs to flow through the filter per minute to reach your desired turnover time.

 - 10 hours = 600 minutes

 - A heavily used 30,000-gallon pool will need a minimum flow rate of 62.5 gallons per minute or 3750 gallons per hour (30,000/480 = 62.5.
 30,000/8 = 3,750)

 - A heavily used 40,000-gallon pool will require a minimum flow rate of 83.3 gallons per minute (40,000/480 = 83.3)

 - A lightly used 30,000-gallon pool will require a flow rate of 50 gallons per minute (30,000/600 = 50)

 - A lightly used 40,000-gallon pool will need a flow rate of 66.6 gallons per minute (40,000/600 = 66.6)